verzac/xendit-test/README.md

 # xendit-test

-Legit is just a coding test.
+Legit is just a test.
 Nothing to see here (unless if you're a part of Xendit).

 # How to run